coolhome/oidc-client-js/Home.md

 * userLoaded: Raised when a user session has been established (or re-established).
 * userUnloaded: Raised when a user session has been terminated.
+* silentRenewError: Raised when the automatic silent renew has failed.
+* userSignedIn [1.9.0]: Raised when the user is signed in.
+* userSignedOut [1.1.0]: Raised when the user's sign-in status at the OP has changed.
+* userSessionChanged: Raised when `monitorSession` subscribe to events raised when the user session changed
 * accessTokenExpiring: Raised prior to the access token expiring.
 * accessTokenExpired: Raised after the access token has expired.
-* silentRenewError: Raised when the automatic silent renew has failed.
-* userSignedOut [1.1.0]: Raised when the user's sign-in status at the OP has changed.

 To register for the events, there is an `events` property on the `UserManager` with `addXxx` and `removeXxx` APIs to add/remove callbacks for the events.
 An example: